aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ipresentationinfo/update_document_properties/_index.md

 ### Examples

-This sample shows how to call the **Aspose.Slides.IPresentationInfo.UpdateDocumentProperties(Aspose.Slide** method to
+This sample shows how to call the [`IPresentationInfo.update_document_properties`](/slides/python-net/aspose.slides/ipresentationinfo/update_document_properties) method to
             update the document properties returned by call of the [`IPresentationInfo.read_document_properties`](/slides/python-net/aspose.slides/ipresentationinfo/read_document_properties) method.